 Nutrients and minerals that make up the overall structure of our bones come from calcium.
 Our bones are made up of tissues, minerals, and water that serves as the frame which helps our body to move and function.
 Not only does calcium help the teeth and jawbones, but it also serves as a support for muscles and nerves.
 Calcium helps muscles to contract while the right amount of calcium intake strengthens nerve transmission signals beneficial for our everyday task.
 Despite its various benefits, extreme calcium rate in the bones may develop into a disease called hypercalcemia.

 How Much Calcium Deposits On Teeth Is Excessive?

 Gum disease, tooth decay, and painful toothaches are always known as results of bacterial infection.
 But, did you know that your vitamins and nutrients, without a proper diet can also affect your overall healthy life?
 If you see these signs, it is time to check how you can absorb calcium correctly.
 The body is transforming the extra calcium into deposits that quickly increases the bacteria build up in between teeth and the gum line.
+Dentists can use an ultrasonic cleaner or a high-speed dental handpiece to remove these deposits.
 Check out these symptoms to ask your dentist the next time you schedule an appointment.

 - White spots on teeth

 - Painful gum or tooth on hot or cold food and beverages

 - Frequent Bleeding or Swelling Gums

 What Is Hypercalcemia?

 Hypercalcemia is just one of the disorders that may happen when there is too much calcium in a person’s body.
 Some side effects of excess calcium can also be present in the blood, which may have complications.
 Hypercalcemia starts with overactive parathyroid glands.
 In the same way, Hypocalcification may also come from disorders in the parathyroid glands that secrets too much calcium outside the bones and into the bloodstream.